MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-libraries.md

 # Migrate Spark libraries from Azure Synapse to Fabric

-Azure Synapse offers different feed and custom library options.
+Azure Synapse Spark pool offers different feed and custom library options.
 In Fabric, each runtime comes with a preinstalled set of libraries (built-in libraries).
-However, based on your scenarios and specific needs, you can also include other libraries: environment libraries or inline libraries.
+However, based on your scenarios and specific needs, you can also include other libraries using [environment libraries](migrate-synapse-spark-libraries.md) and inline libraries.
 To move Azure Synapse Spark pool libraries to Fabric, use environment libraries.

 For Spark library considerations, refer to [differences between Azure Synapse Spark and Fabric](migrate-synapse-spark-libraries.md).